daleao/sdv/AwesomeProfessions/README.md

 - **RequiredExpPerExtendedLevel** (integer) - How much skill experience is required for each level up beyond 10.
 - **PrestigeRespecCost** (integer) - Monetary cost of respecing prestige profession choices for a skill.
 - **ChangeUltCost** (integer) - Monetary cost of changing the combat ultimate.
+- **UseVintageSkillBars** (boolean) - Set to true if you use the Vintage Interface﻿ mod.
+Makes the skill bars above level 10 a light pink.
+You can use this with the brown version of Vintage Interface.
+If you want to use the pink version you will have to recolor the file `assets/menus/skillbars_vintage.png` by yourself.

 ## Console Commands